snap-stanford/snap-python/doc/source/reference/PlotSngValRank.rst

 Parameters:

 - *Graph*: directed graph (input)
-    A Snap.py directed graph
+    A Snap.py directed graph.

 - *SngVals*: int (input)
-    Number of largest singular values to plot
+    Number of largest singular values to plot.

 - *FNmPref*: string (input)
-    File name preference for the plotted graph
+    File name preference for the plotted graph.

 - *DescStr*: string (input)
     Description of the graph.
 The string should be non-empty.